hashicorp/consul/website/source/api/catalog.html.md

   provided, it will be defaulted to the value of the `Service.Service` property.
   Only one service with a given `ID` may be present per node.
 The service `Tags`, `Address`, `Meta`, and `Port` fields are all optional.
-For more infomation about these fields and the implications of setting them, see the [Service - Agent API](https://www.consul.io/api/agent/service.html) page as registering services differs between using this or the Services Agent endpoint.
+For more information about these fields and the implications of setting them, see the [Service - Agent API](https://www.consul.io/api/agent/service.html) page as registering services differs between using this or the Services Agent endpoint.